How to Write Product Descriptions: 11 Tips to Sell More

 Use keywords that work.
 Utilize long tail keywords.
 Be specific enough so that you’re not competing for keywords with very broad meanings.
 Your goal is for customers to find your store when they search for this product.

 Ready to start your eCommerce website?
-Start selling on Wix today!
+Build an online store and start selling on Wix today.